Skip to main content

 Instant Pot Pro Plus vs Instant Pot Duo: which should I buy?

-The Pro Plus adds Wi-Fi, the 800+ recipe app, and the 10-in-1 cooking modes (sous vide, air fry lid compatibility) at about 1.9x the Duo's $99 price.
+The Pro Plus adds Wi-Fi, the connected recipe app, and 10-in-1 cooking modes (sous vide, air fry lid compatibility) at about 1.9x the Duo's $99 price.
 The Duo is the value pick if you only want pressure and slow cooking.
-The Pro Plus is the right pick if you'll actually use the app — Wirecutter's longitudinal data shows about 3.5 hours saved per week for active users.
+The Pro Plus is the right pick if you'll actually use the app — CNET found its connected recipe monitoring genuinely adds value for active cooks.

 Does Tovala lock features behind a subscription?